 This is one of the most tax-efficient long-term investments, even if it is quite complex.
 It is boosted by the Government so you’ll automatically get an additional 20% on any pension contributions.
 More and more employers are now adding to any contributions staff make into their company scheme which is a definite plus.

 However, you can’t access your pension until you’re 55 and because it is based on stocks and shares, you could get a poor return on investment.
 The Government has the ability to change pension rules whenever they like so you have very little control over what happens with the money you’ve invested.

 If you’re a property investor and you’re nearing retirement age then there are a few options you can consider:

 Equity Release – this means that you can release cash you’ve already invested in your property whilst continuing to live there.
-This is beneficial for retired people who have invested a lot of money in their mortgage, but need a bit of a cash injection to supplement their pension.
+This is beneficial for retired people who have invested a lot of money in their house repayments, but need a bit of a cash injection to supplement their pension.
 There are two types:

 Home Reversion Plan – you sell all or part of your home to raise money, but remain living in the property.
 You need to be at least 65 to be eligible for this.